 General Assistance Medical Care (GAMC) is a state-funded program that pays for certain health care services for Minnesota residents whose income and resources are insufficient to cover their expenses and who are not eligible for other health care programs.
+This section describes eligibility, covered services, and other aspects of the program.
+The section also provides information related to the line-item veto and unallotment of GAMC funding.

 The legislature established GAMC in 1975.
-The state law includes provisions for funding and administration and gives certain program authority to the Minnesota Department of Human Services.
+The state law includes provisions for funding and administration and gives certain program authority to the Minnesota Department of Human Services (DHS).
 The program was implemented on January 1, 1976.